How many private renters are there in the London Borough of Redbridge?

 Redbridge Council recommends first contacting your landlord about any problems with the property.
 The council provides a letter template here so that you can write to your landlord.

-If you don’t receive a response or if your landlord refuses to do the work contact 0208 554 5000
+If you don’t receive a response or if your landlord refuses to do repairs, contact 0208 554 5000

 Do private landlords in Redbridge have to get a licence?